bclins/bclins.github.io/fall24/cs261/notes.md

 str()         set()
 ```

-We can use these constructor to write a very simple version of the `unique()` function from last time!
+We can use these constructors to write a very simple version of the `unique()` function from last time!

 ```python
 def unique(lst): return list(set(lst))